UHC Leaves No One Behind - Let’s work together towards good health and well-being for all.

 Achieving UHC makes meaningful and positive inroads for all areas of health.
 This includes improving more integrated coverage across wider populations and focusing national governments on domestic resource mobilization.
 This has the potential to free up limited donor resources for more targeted health programmes.

-That’s why, under the leadership of the principals of health-related partnerships, the Coalition of Partnerships for UHC and Global Health will work together to assist Member States and other stakeholders in:
+That’s why, under the leadership of the principals of health-related partnerships, the Coalition of Partnerships for UHC and Global Health assists Member States and other stakeholders in:

-- Accelerating high-level political efforts around socio-political accountability based on country-led, evidence-based progress reviews that involve all stakeholders in order to enhance accountability under the past UN HLM political declarations and ensure UHC delivers for vulnerable populations, including women, children and adolescents.
+- Accelerating high-level political efforts around socio-political accountability—based on country-led, evidence-based progress reviews that involve all stakeholders—in order to enhance accountability under UN High-level Meeting (HLM) political declarations and ensure UHC delivers for vulnerable populations, including women, children and adolescents.

 - Supporting coordination among the various existing health initiatives and joint follow-up actions of UN HLMs (e.g. UHC, HIV/AIDS, AMR, TB, NCDs) for the preparation of the future UN HLMs on health agenda, including emergency preparedness.